Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Methodology

 \section{Methodology}

-Our goal is to study the prevalence and type of code operating on floating-point numbers in ``real-world'' code.
-To do so, we design a methodology that mainly follows the approach suggested by Maj et al. \cite{majFaultOurStars2024} and that is designed in accordance with the ACM SIGSOFT Empirical Standards for repository mining \cite{ralphEmpiricalStandardsSoftware2021}.
+Our goal is to study the prevalence and type of code operating on floating-point numbers in statically typed ``real-world'' code.
+To that end, we design a methodology that mainly follows the approach suggested by Maj et al. \cite{majFaultOurStars2024} and that is designed in accordance with the ACM SIGSOFT Empirical Standards for repository mining \cite{ralphEmpiricalStandardsSoftware2021}.
 We first give an overview here, before discussing details in the next subsections.